 The colloquial term for a crown is a “cap.”
-Essentially, a crown is a covering (typically metal in dogs and cats, although tooth colored versions are available) on a tooth that has been previously treated with a root canal and specially prepped to accommodate the crown.
+Essentially, a crown is a covering (typically metal in dogs and cats, although tooth-colored versions are available) on a tooth that has been previously treated with a root canal and specially prepped to accommodate the crown.
 A tooth that has been treated with a root canal (or any non-vital tooth) is considered more brittle and breakable than a living tooth.
-As such, a crown will help disperse the very strong bite forces that a dog or cat places on their teeth and help minimize any ongoing risk for breakage thereby protecting the tooth.
+A crown will help disperse the very strong bite forces that a dog or cat places on his or her teeth and help minimize any ongoing risk of breakage.

-A crown is designed to help minimize the risk of fracture recurrence in any patient, however due to their occupation, police dogs and military dogs should absolutely receive a crown in order to protect their precious and strategic weapons!
-Working dogs, hunting dogs, and/or dogs that are particularly hard on their teeth should also be considered for crown therapy.
-Some veterinary dentists feel crowns should be placed on every tooth that has had root canal therapy, however this decision is based on each individual pet, the affected tooth, and their behavior regarding oral play, chewing, and how the fracture occurred in the first place.
+A crown is designed to help minimize the risk of fracture recurrence in any patient; however, due to their occupation, police dogs and military dogs should absolutely receive a crown in order to protect their precious and strategic weapons!
+Working dogs, hunting dogs and/or dogs that are particularly hard on their teeth should also be considered for crown therapy.
+Some veterinary dentists feel crowns should be placed on every tooth that has had root canal therapy; however, this decision is based on each individual pet, the affected tooth and the pet’s behavior regarding oral play, chewing and how the fracture occurred in the first place.

 Unfortunately, there is no such thing as “just extracting” when it comes to an animal’s tooth, especially strategic teeth.
 Our pet’s teeth are designed to stay in the mouth under extreme forces (think of a lioness taking down a zebra).
 When otherwise healthy (i.e. not affected by concurrent diseases such as periodontal disease), it is very difficult to extract an animal’s tooth.